Friday, July 28, 2017

 Wednesday, July 12, 2017

 On this day in 1817, Henry David Thoreau was born in the town of Concord Massachusetts.
 I have written about him a number of times here on Blogger, and if you'd like to refer to those posts, please click here.
-I think of the wisdom shown in Thoreau's writings on many occasions, but even more so when I encounter a sparrow, which happens on countless occasions, given the number of this bird type that are living in NYC.
+I think of the wisdom shown in Thoreau's writings on many occasions, but even more so when I encounter a house sparrow, which happens on countless occasions, given the number of this bird type that are living in NYC.

 The six photographs atop this entry feature sparrows alighting atop various flora as well as various places (during all season) in my urban garden.